MAS Integrated School

-MAS Integrated School ("MASIS") is an English language school located in Añasco, Puerto Rico.
+MAS Integrated School ("MASIS") is a bilingual school located in Añasco, Puerto Rico.

 History

 MAS Integrated School was established in the year 2009 at Añasco, Puerto Rico.
 Its founder, after working in multiple schools of the area, decided it was time for her to create a school that would benefit the community, and to focus on creating future leaders.
 This was her dream and she made it true when MASIS opened to 180 students August 9, 2009.